Concrete Restoration & Mud Jacking FAQs

 Will the newly raised slab settle again?

 Generally not.
 Because the grout fills all the voids under the slab and does not shrink, there will only be future problems if the sub-soil itself is still not fully settled or if any water drainage problems are not also resolved.
-Muddruckers warranties against future settlement for two full years.
+Muddruckers warranties against future settlement for three full years.

 What can I expect when MuddRuckers shows up to do a lift, and how do I prepare?